nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ---------------------
 ### Storage Component

-The storage component is responsible for the saving and loading of both the user preferences, and more importantly the recipe and ingredient data, to and from disk.
+The storage component is responsible for the saving and loading of the usage data for recipe and ingredient, the user preferences, and more importantly the recipe and ingredient data, to and from disk.
 Both pieces of data are stored in Javascript Object Notation (JSON) files, which is a human-readable (and editable) plain-text format.

 Currently, the Jackson library is used for (de)serialisation.